conan-io/docs/reference/commands/misc/remove.rst

 	$ conan remove OpenSSL/* --builds --force

-- Remove the recipe and the package binaries from a specific remote:
+- Remove the recipe and the binary packages from a specific remote:

 .. code-block:: bash